5 Tips for learning Mandarin Chinese

 HSK Speaking Test (HSKK) assesses the test takers’ oral Chinese abilities.
 HSKK consists of three levels, HSKK (Primary level), HSKK (Intermediate level) and HSKK (Advanced level).
 HSKK is conducted in the form of audio recording.

-5, Don’t immerse yourself in English-speaking expat circles.
+5, Don’t Immerse Yourself in English-speaking Expat Circles.

 Mandarin, its pronunciation is based on the Beijing dialect.
 If you want to study Chinese language in China, choose a Chinese language school in Beijing is the first choice.